Crawford v. Washington Case

 They were trying to support that 9-1-1 tape, which said my client had punched his wife in the face.
 After they were done, we called my client to the witness stand, and obviously, he gave his version of events.
 Fortunately for us, he was a big guy, and a punch to the face wasn't substantiated.

-Does she have a sort of solid jaw or something?
+Does she have a solid jaw or something?
 It didn't make any sense.
-We also tracked down the wife and called her as a witness, and she gave her account and indicated that she didn't tell the truth about everything that happened, and she explained why.
-So, we could get a not guilty verdict in the case.
+We also tracked down the wife and called her as a witness.
+She gave her account and indicated that she didn't tell the truth about everything that happened, explaining why.
+So we could get a not-guilty verdict in the case.

 How is the defense supposed to cross-examine or defend against a 9-1-1 tape?
 We can't ask any questions about it.
 We can't ask the person because they're not there.
 Ultimately, we ended up getting her there.
 Fortunately, we could find her, but that puts us in a difficult position if we can't.